BA-CalderonMorales/TrashCollector/README.md

 # TrashCollector
 Django, SQL, HTML/CSS, Python technologies used for creating this CRUD app.
+If you download the PyCharm code, you'll need to make sure that you have you're own database to go along with this site.
+It uses MySQL to run and it's currently relying on the backend server that I built on my computer to output the data that you see below.
 ## Here are some snippets of the site
 ![image](https://user-images.githubusercontent.com/62074841/132032618-b504c434-78d3-429c-8872-1284f1bfad04.png)
 ![image](https://user-images.githubusercontent.com/62074841/132032665-3302a80d-43a6-4eff-8ab0-0fe2c8954737.png)